Community Association Land Use Committee

 The CALUC is a volunteer committee helping our neighbours engage in community planning by providing opportunities and processes to collect and forward residents’ comments to City Council.
 The CALUC reviews a variety of development applications & proposals for rezoning in the Fairfield and Gonzales areas, and hears and records public input on these matters.
 The CALUC has no decision-making authority over proposed developments, and all decisions are made by the city.
 Residents may also provide input by writing to City Council, attending Council meetings, as well as talking to City councillors.
 Community Meeting General Info.

-Meeting Dates and Time (meetings may be cancelled if no projects come forward):
+Meeting Dates and Time (meetings may be cancelled if project applicants choose to only use the City’s temporary alternate Community Meeting process):

-Every 2nd Thursday (may change according to needs, please check dates below)
+2nd and 4th Thursday of each month (may change according to needs, please check dates below)

 Email firstname.lastname@example.org for information or to get on the agenda.